Ishq (2019 film): Plot

 The film revolves around the life of a man from Kochi, named Sachi and his girlfriend, Vasudha.

 Sachi works at an information technology firm and takes time off from work to attend his sister's wedding.
 While on leave, he and his girlfriend Vasudha go on a date for her birthday where they encounter Alwin, sitting in a car with Mukundan.
-Alwin and Mukundan convince Sachi that they are police officers and that he and Vasudha will be arrested if they don't escort them.
+Alwin and Mukundan convince Sachi that they are police officers and that he and Vasudha will be arrested if they don't take them along.

 Sachi and Vasudha are mentally tortured while driving around with Alwin and Mukundan.
 Alwin tries to make a move on Vasudha while Sachi is away.
 Tired of Alwin's actions, Mukundan leaves the three of them alone.
 Alwin continues to harass them but leaves after Sachi pays him off.
 The two then go to Vasudha's hostel without speaking.
 A frustrated Sachi asks Vasudha what Alwin has done to her.
 Upset by his question and the fact that he didn't ask her if she was okay, she insults him and gets out of the car and Sachi angrily drives back home.